Orillia: History

-The government made treaties with the Hurons in 1798, 1815, and 1818 to gain land to the north and west of Lake Simcoe and then made grants to military veterans.
-In 1840, the government bought extra land from the First Nations and laid out the settlement of Orillia.
+The government signed treaties with the Hurons in 1798, 1815, and 1818 to gain land to the north and west of Lake Simcoe and then made grants to military veterans.
+In 1840, the government bought additional land from the First Nations and laid out the settlement of Orillia.
 The population in 1846 was about 200.
 The settlement had a church, a post office, four stores, three taverns, a tannery, two blacksmiths, four shoemakers, a tailor, and two furniture makers.
 A grist mill could be found about a mile away.

 In 1869, the population was 1200.
 Construction of the Monck Road began in 1866 and was completed in 1873.
 A 100-mile stretch allowed for travel to Bancroft, Ontario where other roads could be found for travel to Ottawa.

 Transportation links with Toronto and Georgian Bay stimulated Orillia's development as a commercial centre and summer resort.

 The village of Orillia was incorporated in 1867 (sharing the same birth year as Canada).
 By 1875, the population was 2,000 and Orillia became a town with a mayor, reeve, deputy reeve, and nine councillors.

 Orillia was designated a city in 1969.

 In Stephen Leacock's 1912 book Sunshine Sketches of a Little Town, Orillia was used as the basis for the fictional town known as "Mariposa", although Leacock stated that the fictional town could really be any town.
 The book was based on Leacock's experiences in the town and since the book's release, the city has attempted to mimic the fictional location in as many ways as possible.
 The Leacock Museum and National Historic Site, located in Orillia, is one of the National Historic Sites of Canada.

 William E. Bell's 1989 novel Five Days of the Ghost was also set in Orillia, with many readers recognizing popular local spots, including the Guardian Angels Catholic Church, the Samuel de Champlain statue in Couchiching Beach Park as well as Chiefs Island in the middle of Lake Couchiching.

 Orillia was the first municipality in North America to introduce daylight saving time and had the first municipal hydroelectric transmission plant in North America.